Construction Health and Safety Documents

 - Risk Assessments: Risk assessments involve identifying potential hazards associated with specific tasks or work areas within a project site.
 A thorough risk assessment should identify potential hazards associated with each task or work area.
 It should consider factors such as equipment usage, environmental conditions, ergonomics, etc.

-- Company Health & Safety Policy: Setting out a company’s approach to health and safety as well as the hierarchy structure and the way health and safety is managed.
+- Company Health & Safety Policy: Setting out a company’s approach to health and safety, as well as the hierarchy structure and the way health and safety is managed.

 - Method statements: Providing detailed methods of specific tasks and how to complete them using a safe system of work.